utat-ss/HERON-documentation/communication-protocols/can-mobs.md

 #define default_tx_ctrl { 0, 0, 0, 0, 0, 0 }
 ```

-The most important exception to the default control configuration is when setting up auto-reply.
-For an AUTO MOb, `rtr` and `rplv` need to be set to 1.
-When setting up a TX MOb to send remote frames for use with AUTO MObs, only `rtr` needs to be set.
-Refer to `can_print_auto.c` and `can_print_auto_remote.c` in `lib-common/examples/` for more detail.

-## 4. dlc
+## dlc

 The `dlc` variable stores the number of bytes to be sent/received, and can be up to 8 bytes long.
-DLC needs to be defined upon initialization for RX MObs <!--(and possibly TX MObs sending remote frames for auto-reply, but that's a Sidd question)-->.
-If the incoming message does not have the expected DLC an error will be thrown. <!--technically a warning, will test this-->
+DLC needs to be defined upon initialization for RX MObs. <!--(and possibly TX MObs sending remote frames for auto-reply, but that's a Sidd question)--> If the incoming message does not have the expected DLC an error will be thrown. <!--technically a warning, will test this-->

 When the MOb is initialized for TX, `dlc` needs to be set to the length of the data (in bytes) to be transmitted.
 This is assigned in the TX callback function pointed to by `tx_data_cb`, which is described in the following section.

-## 5. rx_cb, tx_data_cb and data[8]
+## rx_cb, tx_data_cb and data[8]

 The `rx_cb` and `tx_data_cb` variables store function pointers to the RX and TX callback functions for a specific MOb.
 Different callback functions can be defined for each individual MOb.
-These functions are called from their respective interrupt-handling functions in `can.c`.
+These functions are called from their respective interrupt-handling functions in `lib-common/src/can/can.c`.
 They are passed a pointer to the array of data to be sent/received, and either the length of the array (to the RX callback) or a pointer to the length of the array (to be set in the TX callback).

 `tx_data_cb` is called upon initialization and after a transmission has been sent.
 After a transmission is sent, it generates a `TXOK` interrupt and calls `tx_data_cb` from `load_data` to get fresh data. `rx_cb` is called from `handle_rx_interrupt()` after once a transmission has been sucessfully recieved, generating a `RXOK` interrupt.
 The functions should be defined in the file which includes CAN, and the two variables can be set simply by passing them the name of the function.